ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 ## Following links

 Sometimes we won't find all the information we want to scrape within one document.
-Instead, we'd like to folllow a link within the document and scrape additional information from there.
+Instead, we'd like to follow a link within the document and scrape additional information from there.

-There are actually several ways to do this, but the one I find simplest is to use the respnose's **"follow()"** method.
+There are actually several ways to do this, but the one I find simplest is to use the response's **"follow()"** method.
 This method takes in several important arguments:

 **url** - The url we scraped from the original document and which we wish to follow.
 This url can be either an absolute url or relative to the url of the current document.